• Art magazine

 Origin: Asia (including India, China and Tibet)

-History: Oriental carpets include a wide range of carpets that were produced in various regions of Asia.
-These carpets are known for their artistic craftsmanship and their symbolic patterns.
+History: Oriental rugs encompass a wide range of different carpets produced in different regions of Asia.
+These rugs are known for their intricate craftsmanship and symbolic patterns.

 Features: The designs of oriental carpets vary depending on the region, but often include dragons, phoenixes, lotus flowers and other symbolic motifs.
 Chinese carpets are known for their soft, pastel -colored tones and their detailed, floral pattern, while Tibetan carpets often contain traditional Buddhist symbols.